Before the lesson

 - What is friendly The way that somebody acts around other people. and what isn’t?

-Read Text: Healthy friendship story (see Classroom resources) to the children and then discuss the following questions?
+Read Text: Food and drink that are good for you.
+A special bond between yourself and a friend. story (see Classroom resources) to the children and then discuss the following questions?

 - How might Esther be The physical or emotional response to something.?